 21. Enable the Screenshot Tool

 This is a little screenshot tool with basic features.
-It allows you to capture a selected area as a PNG image and save it to the clipboard so that you can share this screenshot.
-To use this feature, click the Share button that appears next to the URL in the address bar.
-To enable the screenshot editing feature, you can also enable the Desktop Screenshots Edit Mode flag.
-You can also try these Chrome extensions to take screenshots like a pro in Chrome.
+It allows you to capture a selected area as a PNG image and save it to the clipboard to share this screenshot.
+To use this feature, click the Share button next to the URL in the address bar.
+To enjoy the screenshot-editing feature, enable the Desktop Screenshots Edit Mode flag.

 URL: chrome://flags/#chrome-whats-new-ui